 There is no early detection test for ovarian cancer and the Pap test does not detect the disease.

-More than 1300 women are diagnosed with ovarian cancer in Australia each year and 800 women will die from the disease.
+Each year in Australia around 1400 women are diagnosed with ovarian cancer and more than 1000 will die from the disease.*

 Approximately 75% of women are diagnosed at an advanced stage, where the cancer has spread and is difficult to treat successfully.